Statistical Treatment

 pnorm(q, mean = 0, sd = 1, lower.tail = FALSE, log.p = FALSE)

-It evaluates the distribution function (area below the probability distribution) for a normal distribution with
+It evaluates the distribution function (area below the probability

-.
-By default, lower.tail = TRUE
+deviation sd.
+By default, lower.tail = TRUE returns the area in the

-the distribution (\(P[X \le x]\)) and lower.tail = FALSE
+left wing of the distribution (\(P[X \le x]\)) and lower.tail = FALSE

 returns the right wing (\(P[X > x]\)).